Visited: June 1999

 Banaue rice terraces – the 8th wonder of the world

-A visit to the Philippines is not complete without visiting the Chocolate Hills, sunbathing on one of the many white sandy beaches, walking along the miraculous rice terraces in northern Luzon and observing (or even climbing) one of the volcanoes.
+For me, a visit to the Philippines isn’t complete without seeing the Chocolate Hills, relaxing on one of the many white-sand beaches, and walking along the miraculous rice terraces in northern Luzon.
+Observing, or even climbing one of the country’s impressive volcanoes is a also a must-thing to do.

 Banaue rice terraces were made 2,000 to 3,000 years ago and rise up to 1,700 meters high.
 If terraces could be connected in one line, they would reach a length of 20,000 kilometers.